 Track your stuff.
 All of it.
 With Wirepas Massive Tracking

-We are not the only technology out there - but, this is not about technology
+We’re not the only technology out there - but it’s not about technology

 Since the use of Egyptian asset tags and the invention of paper, many new technologies have been developed, including Barcode, RFID, GPS, BLE, Wifi and more recently AoA, UWB and Wirepas Massive Tracking.